consultti-tucca-consulting/gitlab-deployment-configurations/README.md

  - __What is the problem area you are working in, and why is it important?__
  - __What are the key insights and takeaways from your work?__

-Introducing our solution for teams working on highly secret intellectual property software: a secure source code management system with high availability.
+Our solution is designed for teams working on highly confidential intellectual property software, that need high availability for their source code management system across the globe.

-Conventional and popular git based source code management systems like GitHub and GitLab are not an option for our clients, but we have the solution.
+Conventional and popular git-based source code management systems like ones hosted by GitHub and GitLab may not be suitable for such teams.
+However, our solution provides a viable alternative.
 We create a deployment configuration for deploying a git version control system on AWS cloud solution services.

-Our deployment can be easily moved to [AWS GovCloud](https://aws.amazon.com/govcloud-us/?whats-new-ess.sort-by=item.additionalFields.postDateTime&whats-new-ess.sort-order=desc) or other secure cloud solution services, ensuring the highest level of security for your intellectual property.
-Join us and rest easy knowing your code is safe with our secure source code management system.
+Our deployment can be then easily moved to AWS GovCloud or other secure cloud solution services.
+This ensures the highest level of security while maintaining high availability.

 ## Motivation  (3 points)
  - __What motivated you to work on this problem?__